untool/untool/packages/react/README.md

 export default () => <About loader={loader} render={render} />;
 ```

-`Import`ed modules (and their dependencies) will be placed in separate chunks, i.e. asset files. `@untool/react` makes sure that all asset files containing modules used for server-side rendering are referenced in the initial HTML output.
+Components loaded using `importComponent` (and their dependencies) will be placed in separate chunks, i.e. asset files. `@untool/react` makes sure that all asset files containing modules used for server-side rendering are referenced in the initial HTML output.

 ## API